 Please ensure you RSVP if you plan to attend your convocation ceremony.

-Please plan to arrive two hours before the beginning of your ceremony.
+Please plan to arrive 90 minutes before the beginning of your ceremony.
 You will pick up your academic regalia (robe, hood and cap) and your name card and then report to the marshalling area.
 If you arrive late, you may not be able to participate in the ceremony.

 Academic regalia (robe, hood and cap) must be rented online prior to the convocation ceremony.
 Your rental is booked when you RSVP.